SonNguyen25/BlueOC-Assignment/Task 3/react-redux-application/README.md

 ## How It Works
 On initial load, PostsList dispatches fetchPosts() when status === 'idle'.
 If the status is 'pending' or there is an error, a message will be displayed on screen, else on success, posts are stored in Redux and rendered on page.
 PostForm illustrates a form for the user to add a post by filling in the post's title and body.
 When submmited, it will dispatch addPost which add to the list of posts locally in Redux.
-There are also extraReducers used to handles asynchronous API calls' status for fetchPosts, which includes: 'pending', 'succeeded', and 'failed'.
+There are also extraReducers used to handles asynchronous API calls' status (given to us by Redux's createAsyncThunk) for fetchPosts, which includes: 'pending', 'succeeded', and 'failed'.
 Other than that, setPost(post) updates the current state of the post to be added, and addPost(post) add a local post by giving it a specified id.